Trucker guidetruckerBlogtrucker

 Step 4.
 Preview and Compare Your Route Options

-You’ll see two or more route options based on your input.
+After entering your destination, you’ll be presented with up to 3 route options.
 Take a moment to review them and choose the one that best fits your needs.

 Here are a few key details to consider:

-- Points of Interest (POIs) – While planning your route, easily explore nearby places such as restaurants, diesel fuel stations, and rest areas directly from the bottom bar.
-For a smoother journey, we recommend adding potential challenges like low bridges and weigh stations to your route to avoid delays.
+- Points of Interest (POIs) – While planning your route, add nearby places you may need, such as restaurants, diesel fuel stations, weigh stations, and rest areas directly from the bottom bar.

 Taking a few extra seconds to review these details can save you a lot of time later.